 Electricity is the most widely used form of energy.
-Its uses range from the miniature batteries that operate your wristwatch to huge motors that power trains and ships.
-Electricity operates our lights, runs our refrigerators and powers motors.
-It first must be changed to other forms of energy such as heat, light or mechanical to be useful.
+It's uses range from the miniature batteries that operate your wristwatch, to huge motors that power trains and ships.
+Electricity operates our lights, runs our refrigerators, and powers motors.
+Energy must first be changed to other forms of energy such as heat, light, or mechanical to be useful.
 You can't see electricity, but you can see what it does - like when you turn on a light.

 HOW IT WORKS